valeraf23/ObjectComparator/README.md

-# ObjectComparator
+# ObjectComparator: Deep Dive into Object Comparisons

-ObjectComparator is a .NET library designed to offer deep comparisons between objects, highlighting the exact differences.
-Moreover, it empowers developers to set custom comparison rules for specific properties or fields.
+ObjectComparator is a high-performance .NET library crafted meticulously for deep comparisons between objects.
+Beyond just pointing out the disparities, it delves into the depths of objects, reflecting even the minutest differences.
+Furthermore, it arms developers with the capability to prescribe custom comparison rules tailored for specific properties or fields.

+## Key Features
+Deep Comparisons: Unravel every detail and identify even the slightest differences between complex objects.
+Custom Rules: Define bespoke comparison criteria for distinct properties or fields, ensuring you have full control over the comparison process.
+High Performance: Despite the comprehensive nature of its comparisons, ObjectComparator stands out due to its blazing speed.

 [![NuGet.org](https://img.shields.io/nuget/v/ObjectComparator.svg?style=flat-square&label=NuGet.org)](https://www.nuget.org/packages/ObjectComparator/)
 ![Nuget](https://img.shields.io/nuget/dt/ObjectComparator)